DalavanCloud/oneclick/ReadMe.md

 ccmake ...
 make
 ```

-For more information and details see [project wiki pages](https://github.com/crocs-muni/oneclick/wiki).

 ## Authors
 The framework is developed at the [Centre for Research on Cryptography and Security (formerly Laboratory of Security and Applied Cryptography)](https://www.fi.muni.cz/research/crocs/), [Masaryk University](http://www.muni.cz/), Brno, Czech Republic.